tonynnn777/Explorer-App/README.md

 - As a user, I want to be able to rate a location that I've been to.

 END OF PHASE 1

+**PHASE 2:**
+- As a user, I want to have the reminder to save my favorite locations list or not when exiting the application menu.
+- As a user, I want to be able to reload my save favorite locations list as an option in the application menu.